steven-n-wilson/steven-n-wilson/README.md

 I'm Steven Wilson.
 Welcome to my GitHub portfolio!
 As a passionate problem solver, I strive to create meaningful work that makes a positive impact.

-- :hammer: I am studying Computer Science at the University of Ottawa
+:hammer: I am studying Computer Science at the University of Ottawa<br>
-- ⚡ I'm curious about agri-tech

 → You can reach me at: [LinkedIn](https://www.linkedin.com/in/stevenwilsongt/) | [Email](mailto:stevenwilsonnunez@gmail.com)